momento00/poketwo-autocatcher/README.md

 <h2 align="left">Pricing</h2>

 Zeta v1.3 is fully open-source and free to use!
-We only charge for premium services:
+We only charge for Fully Automatic Captcha Solving and AI Catching where Free is not Currently Possible, It is just an Optional thing you can add on this Zeta Catcher:
 * **Captcha Solves**: Available at [GraceShop](https://graceshop.mysellauth.com)
     - Get Free 100 Solves by giving a Star to our Zeta ( Create A ticket in Support Server to claim)
 * **AI Catching**: Available by contacting `momento.de` (99.7%+ accuracy including new forms)